sketch-hq/sketch-assistant-core-rules/README.md

 When creating a new rule in this repository:

 1. Copy and paste one of the existing rule folders in `src/` as a starting point.
+1. Add the new rule to the Assistant definition in `src/index.ts`.
-1. Create some example `.sketch` files to use as test fixtures with Sketch.
-These should demonstrate scenarios where you'd expect your rule to report violations.
+1. With Sketch, create some example `.sketch` files to use as test fixtures.
+At a minimum these should demonstrate two scenarios - one where you'd expect your rule to report violations, and one where it shouldn't report any
-1. Start up Jest in watch mode `yarn test --watch`.
+1. While developing your rule and its tests use Jest in watch mode: `yarn test --watch`.
-1. Write tests that fully cover the rule logic.
-Invoke the rule against your Sketch file fixtures and assert that the rule reports the correct violations.
-1. Don't forget to add your rule to the Assistant definition in `src/index.ts`.
+1. If you've added new strings then follow the [internationalization](#internationalization) workflow too.
+1. Add changeset for your rule, open a Pull Request and once merged [release](#releases) it

 #### Releases